WhackJobInt/postal3scriptdocs/docs/embeddedevents.md

 OnEnemiesDead
-OnNewEnemy -- Note: This does not execute instantly OnNewFear -- Note: This does not execute instantly OnTargetKilled -- completely unused, Note: it is the same as 'OnDeath' OnTargetArrested
+OnNewEnemy -- Note: This does not execute instantly OnNewFear -- Note: This does not execute instantly OnTargetKilled -- completely unused, Note: buggy, acts like 'OnDeath' OnTargetArrested
 OnEnemySpoted -- unused, is in test script files OnTargetResistArrest -- unused, is in test script files (ArrestTarget, beta cop leftover)